Neptune at opposition

 A close approach to the Earth

-In practice, however, Neptune orbits much further out in the solar system than the Earth – at an average distance from the Sun of 30.07 times that of the Earth, and so its angular size does not vary much as it cycles between opposition and solar conjunction.
+In practice, the variation for Neptune is quite modest since it orbits much further out in the solar system than the Earth – at an average distance from the Sun of 30.07 times that of the Earth.
+Consequently, its distance and angular size does not vary much as it cycles between opposition and solar conjunction.
+The variation is much greater for Mars, since it lies much closer to the Earth.

 Observing Neptune